0x23/WaveSimulator2D/README.md

     <img src="images/simulation_4.jpg" alt="Example Image 4" width="45%">
 </div>

-The old image based mechanism is still available as a scene object so that you can still use the convenience of an image editing software and create simulations with out much programming.
+The old image based scene description is still available as a scene object.
+You can continue to use the convenience of an image editing software and create simulations without much programming.

 ###  Image Scene Decsription Usage ###